nasa-jpl/autoRIFT/README.md

 <img src="figures/autorift1.png" width="100%">

-***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/Geogrid) at Jakobshavn Glacier of Greenland over user-defined geographic-coordinate grid (same grid used in the Demo at https://github.com/leiyangleon/geogrid): (a) estimated range pixel displacement, (b) estimated azimuth pixel displacement, (c) light interpolation mask, (b) range-direction chip size used.
+***Output of "autoRIFT" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/Geogrid) at Jakobshavn Glacier of Greenland over user-defined geographic-coordinate grid (same grid used in the Demo at https://github.com/leiyangleon/geogrid): (a) estimated range pixel displacement, (b) estimated azimuth pixel displacement, (c) light interpolation mask, (b) range-direction chip size used.
 Notes: all maps are established exactly over the same geographic-coordinate grid from input.***

 This is done by implementing the following command line: